xsc/bashing/README.md

 Uberbash created successfully.
 ```

-This will create a standalone bashing script using ... wait for it ... bashing itself!
+This will create a standalone bashing script using bashing itself!

 ## License